AIMS360/API/README.md

 The AIMS360 API allows you to access features on AIMS360 ERP application using Application Programing Interface.
-The API is a RESTful service which accepts input in JSON or query string format and return response as JSON or any other preferred supported format (excel/CSV/PDF).
+The API is a RESTful service which accepts input request body in JSON or query string format and return response as JSON or XML.

 ### Authentication